Associação Atlética Ponte Preta: Stadium

 Ponte Preta's stadium is Estádio Moisés Lucarelli, also known as "Majestoso", or "Estádio Majestoso" (Portuguese for Majestic Stadium), built in 1948, by its own fan's material and work.

 Its maximum capacity is of 19,722 people, nowadays.
 The biggest public in it was in a State's Championship in 1970, against Santos, with an official public of 33,000, but it is said that there were about 40,000 people, as the gates were broken down.

 Its nickname is "Majestoso", meaning the "Majestic One" because it was the third largest stadium in Brazil at the time of its inauguration (only smaller than Pacaembu, in São Paulo and São Januário, in Rio de Janeiro).

 In Majestoso's entrance hall there is a bust of the stadium's founder, Moisés Lucarelli (after whom the venue is named) facing the outside.
 In 2000, after a long series of defeats some superstitious fans argued that the founder ought to see the team playing and the bust was rotated 180 degrees.
 As the team's performance did not improve noticeably, the statue was put back in its original position.

 Supporters

 Ponte Preta supporters are known as "pontepretanos".
-A club from Maceió, Alagoas, adopted a similar name and colors as the Campinas club.
-There is a Norwegian futsal club named after Ponte Preta.
+A club from Maceió, Alagoas, adopted a similar name and colors as them.
+There is also a Norwegian futsal team named "Ponte Preta".

-Rivalry

-Associação Atlética Ponte Preta's biggest rival is from the same city: Guarani.
-The games between Ponte Preta and Guarani, known as derby (dérbi in Portuguese), are usually preceded by a week of tension, provocations and also fights in the city of Campinas.

-It is a centenary rivalry (the first being held on March 24, 1912), the greatest in Brazil's countryside and one of the most intense in the whole country.

 Symbols

-The club's mascot is a female monkey (Macaca) wearing Ponte Preta's home kit.
-It was initially intended as a derogatory term, reflecting the racism against the club (one of the first Brazilian teams to accept blacks, having been even refused participation in championships due to this) and its fans.
-This co-option of a derogatory term as team mascot was copied by Palmeiras fans, who adopted the pig as their mascot instead of taking offense from it, and other teams.
+Ponte Preta's mascot is a female monkey (macaca) wearing the club's home kit.
+It was initially intended as a derogatory term, reflecting the fact that Ponte was one of the first Brazilian football clubs to use black players, who had been refused participation in prior championships.
+This practice of using slurs as a distinction was also used by Palmeiras, who adopted the pig (porco) as their mascot.